NebulousLabs/Sia/.github/CONTRIBUTING.md

-Interested in contributing to SIA?
+Interested in contributing to Sia?
 ==================================

 Please review the contributing guidelines in the following pages: